 Well firstly, a little pharmacology.

-For this reason, coconut oil is the oil of choice in our SFuels Ultra Low-Training Bars and drinks.
-These are just some of the health benefits of switching your prime fuel source from carbs to quality fats – like coconut oil and butters.
-Aside from these benefits, coconut oil (lauric acid) has many other positive health effects including but not limited to, antibacterial, antiviral and reduction in hunger-appetite.
+For this reason, coconut oil is the oil of choice in our SFuels Ultra Endurance Drinks.
+These are just some of the health benefits of switching your prime fuel source from carbs to quality fats – like coconut oil and butter Aside from these benefits, coconut oil (lauric acid) has many other positive health effects including but not limited to, antibacterial, antiviral and reduction in hunger-appetite.

 thanks for stopping by….wishing you all the best in Going-Longer.